Drake's Assault on Panama: Background

 In 1595 Queen Elizabeth I of England had sent Francis Drake and John Hawkins on an expedition against the Spanish Main in an attempt to strike a blow against the source of Spain's gold and silver from their West Indian Fleet.
 The English tried to capture San Juan in Puerto Rico with 27 canoes and 2,500 men.
-The attack was a failure and any further action against the strengthened Spanish defences further discouraged Drake from attacking.
+The attack was a failure, and the strengthened Spanish defences further discouraged Drake from attacking again.
 Drake decided to sail away in search of easier prey further South.
 Disease however by this point had taken its toll on the English force, and John Hawkins died not long after off Puerto Rico.
 Thomas Baskerville then became second-in-command.

 The expedition then headed towards South America and a week later they closed on Rio de la Hacha.
-On December 18 Drake seized the town following which the fleet then seized the neighbouring settlements of La Ranchería and Tapia, where more booty was acquired.
-A ransom failed and Drake promptly sacked and torched the area.
-The English sailed South West and two weeks later launched an attack on Santa Marta – the city was found abandoned as the Spanish had been forewarned of their arrival.
+On December 18, Drake seized the town following which the fleet then seized the neighbouring settlements of La Ranchería and Tapia, where more booty was acquired.
+A ransom failed and Drake promptly sacked and burned the area.
+The English sailed South West and two weeks later launched an attack on Santa Marta; the city was found abandoned as the Spanish had been forewarned of their arrival.
 Nevertheless, they managed to capture the Spanish Governor, Francisco Ordonez Flores.
-A ransom of 4,000 ducats was gained and the governor was released following which the town was burned.
+A ransom of 4,000 ducats was gained and the governor was released, following which the town was burned.
 By this time the English crews were severely reduced because of disease and therefore an assault on Cartagena de Indias was deemed too risky.
 Drake instead wanted to march across the isthmus of Panama and attempt to claim it for his own.
-He headed for Nombre de Dios where he hoped to send his troops led by Baskerville to the Pacific and capture the port of Panama, an important Spanish base where gold and silver was sent to Spain.
+He headed for Nombre de Dios, where he hoped to send his troops led by Baskerville to the Pacific and capture the port of Panama, an important Spanish base where gold and silver was sent to Spain.

 The Spanish in the region of Central America nevertheless were now prepared.
 Alonso de Sotomayor had been sent by the Viceroy of Peru to prepare defensive measures on the Camino Real and the Chagres River which would bar any assault Westward.